Sunday sit-down with… Strictly Come Dancing’s Vicky Gill

-Jo Dunbar caught up with Stanley local Vicky Gill – the brains behind the breath-taking ballgowns, sequins and costumes on Strictly – to see how preparations for the grand final are going.
+We caught up with the Stanley local – who just so happens to be the brains behind the breath-taking ballgowns, sequins and costumes on Strictly Come Dancing

 By Jo Dunbar

 After studying at Newcastle College, Vicky headed down south to try her luck in costume design and boy, has that decision paid off!
 Strictly aside, Vicky has also designed for Kylie Minogue’s stage shows, Girls Aloud and Cheryl.
-We spoke to Vicky about winding down after being part of such a huge TV show, missing her native North East and her glamorous job.
+We spoke to Vicky about being part of such a huge TV show, missing her native North East and her uber-glamorous job.

 Did you always have ambitions to work on such a glamorous TV show and design for Kylie?